How It Works

 The finalist’s films will be made public on Facebook for online voting until the end of October.

-First Place (3): $500 (awarded to each of the top three juror ranked films) and an invitation to a screening of their film at the IES Abroad Study Abroad Film Festival in Chicago on November 1st, 2017
+First Place (3): $500 (awarded to each of the top three juror ranked films) and an invitation to a screening of their film at the IES Abroad Study Abroad Film Festival in Chicago in the Fall of 2018

 To be eligible for the Study Abroad Film Festival, all films must meet the following requirements: